jmrphy/media_civil_war/media_civil_war.md

-constituting a mass communications system, increases in mass media density significantly increase the likelihood of civil war onset as the approach of a mass communications system represents a "now or never" situation for potential challengers to the *ex ante* controllers of the state.
+constituting a mass communications system, increases in mass media density significantly increase the likelihood of civil war onset as the approach of a mass communications system represents a "now or never" situation for potential insurgents.
 The argument is supported by semi-parametric and traditional parametric regression analyses on a large panel of countries between 1945 and 1999 and international-level time-series beginning in 1816.

 The implications are critical for political scientists as well as policymakers, activists, and other political actors concerned with